 Hydrocephalus is very common, seen in over 80% of cases 4.
 Although the exact mechanism remains uncertain, it is believed to be due to a combination of CSF overproduction and decreased arachnoid granulation resorption.

 Choroid plexus papillomas are WHO grade I lesions.
-Their low mitotic rate (<2 mitoses are present per 10 high-power field) and, to a lesser degree, histological features distinguish them from atypical choroid plexus papillomas (WHO grade II) and choroid plexus carcinomas (WHO Grade III) 7,10.
+Their low mitotic rate (<2 mitoses are present per 10 high-power field) and, to a lesser degree, histological features distinguish them from atypical choroid plexus papillomas (WHO grade 2) and choroid plexus carcinomas (WHO Grade 3) 7,10.